By: Susan Dugdale | Last modified: 11-30-2022

-If it fits your speech you could also experiment with storytelling setups based on rhetorical questions.
-As well as the straight or serious, try some obviously ridiculous ones to grab your audience's attention.
+If it fits your speech you could also experiment with story telling setups based on rhetorical questions.
+As well as straight or serious questions, try some obviously ridiculous ones to grab your audience's attention.

 Examples of both are:

-When you're writing or rehearsing your speech try several storytelling setups before settling on the one you're definitely going to use.
-Listen for 'rightness' of fit to your story, speech and audience.
+When you're writing or rehearsing your speech try several setups before settling on the one you're definitely going to use.
+Listen for "rightness" of fit to your story, your speech, and your audience.